The Port reminds me of a toy box in a giant’s kid’s room.

 When I get to the front desk at Burguebus I ask about the trip and a lady points to one of her co-workers and says “Ingles.”
-That means he is the one that takes care of Americans and other English speakers.
+That means he is the one that takes care of Americans and other non-Spanish speakers.

 “Do you have your Argentina Visa?” the bearded young man with wire rim glasses asks me?

 Of course I don’t.
 I guessed my U.S. passport would be enough to get me into Buenos Aires.